raul23/chess-ai/README.rst

 - `Phaser v2.0.5 <https://github.com/Jexan/ChessJs/blob/master/lib/phaser.min.js>`_
 - `Underscore.js 1.6.0 <https://github.com/Jexan/ChessJs/blob/master/lib/underscore-min.js>`_

-I tried to run the actual project with these outdated libraries but couldn't make the game work as can be seen here: `codepen.io <https://codepen.io/raul23/pen/NWLYZOm>`_
+I tried to run the actual project with these old libraries but couldn't make the game work as can be seen here: `codepen.io <https://codepen.io/raul23/pen/NWLYZOm>`_

 Therefore I decided to use the latest libraries (phaser@3.55.2 and underscore@1.13.6) which resulted